Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 ![]({{ site.baseurl }}/assets/images/llm-inference-essentials/factory-metaphor.png){: .responsive-image style="--img-desktop:70%; --img-mobile:90%;"}

 Keeping this in mind, let’s return to how GPUs work.
 A typical GPU consists of GPU memory (or HBM) and multiple streaming multiprocessors (SMs).
-An SM is like a large factory with small local storage and several conveyor belts or furnaces (CUDA cores) that can work simultaneously, but should all perform the same computation.
+An SM is like a large furnace with small local storage and several conveyor belts or furnaces (CUDA cores) that can work simultaneously, but should all perform the same computation.
+Once the factory receives the materials, it distributes them to its furnaces which process them in parallel.

 To perform operations, data must first be loaded from the GPU memory (turquoise colour) into the local memory (or SRAM) of each SM (purple colour) at the speed determined by the GPU memory bandwidth (orange).
 Then, all compute engines (or CUDA cores) within the SMs process the data simultaneously.
 Once the computation is complete, the results are stored back in the GPU memory.